Assigned: Wednesday, Jan. 11, 2017

-- Your summary in PDF format.
+- Submit a printout of your summary (see above) at the beginning of class on the due date.
 Your document should be typed and formatted appropriately.

-- A scan of the original article, also in PDF format, annotated with highlights and comments on the margins, as described above.
+- Attach a printout of the original article (annotated with highlights and comments on the margins, as described above).

 Your grade will be based on the depth/quality of your work (e.g., explanation, questions, etc.), and your class presentation (e.g., 80% of grade).